-Blue Cards: The camp uses an automated merit badge registration system, therefore "blue cards" are not required.
-A blue card equivalent will be issued at the end of your camp week.
+Merit Badge Records: The camp uses an automated merit badge registration/recording system, therefore blue cards are not required.
+Merit badge records will be issued at the end of your camp week.
 Out of council units requiring blue cards should discuss this issue with the Program Director.

-Note: Please be sure to check your "blue cards" before you leave camp on Saturday to ensure you have a "blue card" for each merit badge taken.
+Note: Please be sure to check your folder before you leave camp on Saturday to ensure you have records for all of your Scouts' merit badges.